History

 Intent

-At Ilchester Community Primary School we aim to inspire our children to become inquisitive and curious individuals who will gain a coherent knowledge of history locally, nationally and beyond.
-Children will have a clear understanding of the chronology of British history and that of the wider world while using a range of enquiry skills to support them to formulate decisions based on the past.
-By providing a rich and engaging learning experience, children will develop an awareness of how history shapes our present and future and they will be equipped with the essential knowledge and skills to become active and informed citizens.
+At Ilchester Community Primary School we aim to inspire our children to become inquisitive and curious individuals who will gain a coherent knowledge of history locally, nationally and globally.
+Through a rich and engaging history curriculum, children will develop an awareness of how history shapes our present and future and they will be equipped with the essential knowledge, skills and a voice to become active and informed citizens.

 Implementation

-We are committed to delivering a high-quality History curriculum, which will be effectively implemented through the following methods:
+We are dedicated to delivering a high-quality history curriculum and this will be successfully implemented through:

-We understand the importance of language development in history and explicitly teach subject-specific vocabulary.
-This helps students understand and effectively communicate historical concepts, events, and processes.
+Explicit Vocabulary Teaching: We recognise the importance of language development within history and use knowledge organisers to explicitly teach subject-specific vocabulary.
+This supports pupils in understanding and effectively communicating historical concepts, events, and processes.

 Examples of Work